Commitment Gap via Correlation Gap

-One way to bound the gap between the ex ante optimum and semi-online algorithms for the BCS is to bound the gap between each of those quantities and the ex post optimum. \cite{Y11} argued that the gap between the ex post and the ex ante optima is exactly equal to the Correlation Gap of $\feas$ (defined in Section~\ref{sec:bcs}), an extensively studied quantity in stochastic optimization.
-On the other hand, we use an approach from \cite{S17} to show that the gap between the ex post objective and semi-online algorithms is related to the approximation factor achieved by greedy-style algorithms for maximizing value subject to $\feas$ for {\em deterministic} instances, a gap that we call the {\em frugality} of $\feas$.
-This immediately implies that the gap between semi-online algorithms and the ex ante optimum---that we call the {\em frugal correlation gap} and that bounds the commitment gap for CICS over $\feas$---is at most the correlation gap of $\feas$ times its frugality.
-However, this upper bound can be quite loose.
+To bound the gap between the ex ante optimum and one-sided semi-online algorithms for BCS, it is useful to relate each of these quantities to the ex post optimum. \cite{Y11} showed that the gap between the ex post and the ex ante optima is exactly equal to the Correlation Gap of $\feas$ (defined in~\Cref{sec:bcs}), an extensively studied quantity in stochastic optimization.
+Complementing this, we build on an approach from \cite{S17} to show that the gap between the ex post objective and one-sided semi-online algorithms is bounded by the approximation factor achieved by greedy-style algorithms for maximizing value subject to $\feas$ for {\em deterministic} instances.
+We refer to this latter gap as the {\em frugality} of $\feas$.
+Together these observations imply that the gap between one-sided semi-online algorithms and the ex ante optimum---which we call the {\em frugal correlation gap} and which bounds the commitment gap for CICS over $\feas$---is bounded by the correlation gap of $\feas$ times its frugality.
+This bound, however, can be quite loose.

-Further investigating semi-online algorithms, we find that their performance relative to the ex ante benchmark over worst-case instances matches that of the weaker class of {\em Free-Order Online Selection} algorithms.
-A free-order online algorithm behaves like a semi-online algorithm but is not allowed to consider an element for selection more than once.
-Observe that free-order online algorithms for BCS are precisely the algorithms employed in a Free-Order Prophet Inequality.
-We show, in effect, that the frugal correlation gap of any feasibility constraint $\feas$ is exactly equal to the best competitive ratio achievable for the corresponding ex ante free-order prophet inequality.
+To sharpen it, we further analyze the structure of one-sided semi-online algorithms and show that their performance relative to the ex ante benchmark matches that of the more restrictive class of {\em Free-Order Online Selection} algorithms.
+A free-order online algorithm behaves like a one-sided semi-online algorithm but may consider each element for selection at most once.
+Notably, free-order online algorithms for BCS are precisely the algorithms employed in a Free-Order Prophet Inequality.
+We prove, in effect, that the frugal correlation gap of any feasibility constraint $\feas$ is exactly equal to the best competitive ratio achievable for the corresponding ex ante free-order prophet inequality.